 First of all, if you take hashtags into account and stuff them all into your Instagram post, these same hashtags will show up on other platforms too, which appears messy and just plain ugly.

 Luckily, there is a workaround.
-When adding a new post to Instagram that you plan to cross post to another platform, caption it with little or no hashtags and hit publish.
+When adding a new post that you plan to cross-post to another platform, caption it with little or no hashtags and hit publish.
 Then, go back into that published Instagram post and add your hashtags as a comment.
-This keeps your hashtags contained to Instagram.
+This keeps your hashtags contained to one channel.

 5. Up your smartphone photography game

 Are you avoiding posting on Instagram because you think your cell phone takes terrible photos?
 If so, there’s some great camera technology out there that can help.
 Let’s start with how to enhance your camera phone photos.
-There are tons of smartphone camera lens options out there that attach to your phone and allow you to take telephoto zoom and even wide angle and macro shots.
+There are tons of smartphone camera lens options out there that allow you to take telephoto zoom and even wide angle shots.
+Another thing to consider is upgrading your cell phone altogether.
+I’m hardly an early adopter and very rarely have the latest and greatest smartphone.
+But ever since I upgraded to the Samsung Galaxy S8, I’ve often been using it in place of my mirrorless and DSLR cameras.
+These newer smartphones are packed with impressive cameras that shoot great still photos and can even record in 4K.
+My rule of thumb is upgrading every 2 years, which I plan on sticking to, especially as these phones keep improving.

 Another way to enhance smartphone photography is to shoot photos with cameras with built-in Wi-Fi technology.
 This allows for quick transfer of images directly to your phone.
 All three of the main cameras I use are Wi-Fi enabled and have definitely helped me step up my Instagram game.
 These cameras are the Canon 6D DSLR, Sony a6300 mirrorless camera, and Olympus Tough TG-4 waterproof point and shoot camera.

-Ultimately, the best way to get the most out of Instagram is to treat it as you should any other social network.
+Ultimately, the best way to get the most out of Instagram is to use it frequently.
+This is something that kids get right and adults often don’t.
+The current algorithm rewards frequent usage.
+Beyond posting new photos (aim for one a day, or one every other day), it’s important to interact with other Instagrammers.
 Aim to post a new image daily, and engage with followers as much as possible.
 Respond to every comment you receive, even if it’s a simple “thank you!” and answer every question asked.
 Likewise, be sure to comment on any photos that catch your eye and don’t be afraid to ask questions.
 Most users will respond to you as they understand that engagement is the main secret to building a solid social networking community.
-Be patient and don’t resort to shady tactics like trying to buy followers.

 Over To You